 Conventional shop-bought glitter is tiny fragments of coloured plastic: instant microplastic pollution as it drops off onto clothing or into the soil where it will get into the food chain as worms and other creatures eat it.

 Other festivals and events have also been cutting out glitter, eg Shambala.
-You can buy ‘bioglitter’ but some of it still includes some actual oil-based plastic.
+You can buy ‘bioglitter’ but some of it still includes some actual oil-based plastic and even if it doesn’t, there are conflicting views about how long it takes to breakdwon in British soils and weather.
 Lush have a range of coloured shiny stuff based on artificial mica which is definitely not plastic.
 It’s a mineral – you can search the Lush website by ingredient and it is called Synthetic fluorphlogopite (!) … cut and paste it.
+But only the larger city Lush shops seem to stock it.

 Above: how to find an alternative to plastic glitter – artificial mica lustres on Lush cosmetics by searching ‘Synthetic fluorphlogopite’ under ‘products’